binq2/borealpaddle/wp-content/plugins/a3-lazy-load/readme.txt

 == Upgrade Notice ==

+= 1.2.0 =
+Feature Upgrade.
+Added support for Lazy Load images in Tabbed content without having to scroll, also a file permissions tweak plus full compatibility with WordPress 4.2.2

+= 1.1.1 =
+Maintenance upgrade.
+Code tweaks for full compatibility with WordPress 4.2.0 and WooCommerce 2.3.8

 = 1.1.0 =
 Major version release.
 Added support for WordPress Embeds - Youtube, Vimeo, HTML5 video and iframe content from all sources.